Near99/Near99/README.md

 - :full_moon_with_face: Self-taught software engineer.
 - :checkered_flag: Landed a job after six months of study.
-- :bald_man: Learning Rust, switching from frontend to system programming.
+- :superhero_man: Learning Rust, switching from frontend to system programming.
 - :man_facepalming: Done with VSCode extension development, finally.
 - :weight_lifting: Hitting hard on data structures and algorithms.
 - :swimmer: I am OPEN to new opportunities anywhere on earth.